 Instructions before treatment:

 Avoid alcoholic beverages and anti–inflammatory medications, especially aspirin, before treatment.
-Schedule a Dysport appointment at least two weeks prior to any special events to allow time to heal.
+Schedule an appointment at least two weeks prior to any special events to allow time to heal.

 Instructions after treatment: